Policies & Procedures

 Students using audio/private rooms for specific assistive software purposes (e.g., document readers and/or voice recognition software) will receive priority to the rooms.

 Students may sign‐up for a room for up to 2 hours.

 If you are signing up for any of the three rooms more than once in a day, you must leave at least a 2 hour gap between reservations (i.e., sessions for each of the four rooms can NOT be consecutive.)

 You may not sign up for a room more than one week in advance.

 You must claim the room within 15 minutes of the time you requested, or your time slot will be forfeited.

-Report to the front desk or to CAT staff
+Report to CAT staff

 Go to the AS Computer Service Center located in the Student Union, top floor.

 Remember all your personal files need to be backed up and portable.

 STUDENTS ARE EXPECTED TO UNDERSTAND AND FOLLOW THE ABOVE POLICIES AND PROCEDURES.
 STUDENTS WHO VIOLATE THESE POLICIES AND PROCEDURES MAY HAVE SERVICES SUSPENDED AND FORMAL DISCIPLINARY ACTION BROUGHT AGAINST THEM.